raspberrypi/documentation/configuration/security.md

 sudo ufw default deny incoming
 ```

-To block all outgoing requests by default, use:
+To allow all outgoing requests by default, use:

 ```bash
 sudo ufw default allow outgoing